beratkizilarmut/Graduation-Project/README.md

 software according to their needs and their desired functionality

 Development board used in the Bluetooth Based External Smart Glass Apparatus is ESP32-WROOM-32D.
 Development environment is Platform.IO and operating system is FreeRTOS.

+Graduation project report provided is written in Turkish.